XAITK/xaitk-saliency/docs/misc/setting_up_sonarcloud.rst

 The value for this secret is from a SonarCloud personal security token (see below on how to make one of these).
-Currently, Paul Tunison holds the security token that is set to the ``SONAR_TOKEN`` secret in the upstream `xaitk-saliency`_ repository on GitHub.
+Currently, Paul Tunison (paul.tunison@kitware.com) holds the security token that is set to the ``SONAR_TOKEN`` secret in the upstream `xaitk-saliency`_ repository on GitHub.
-In the future this may be changed by a repo admin, as described in a below section.
+In the future this may be changed by a repo admin, as described below.

 Create a Personal Security Token
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^